the ART of the POSSIBLE - London SW19

 Wimbledon Windmilers and Hercules Wimbledon

-Members can join one of Trevor and Anne de Silva's Weekly Group Training sessions in Wimbledon SW19 UK
+Members can join one of Trevor and Anne de Silva's Weekly Group Training sessions in Wimbledon SW19 in the UK

-Training for different distances are very different in term of time required.
+Training for different distances are very different in terms of time required.
 They will be dependent on individual aspirations.

 • You can run several race distances in a season.
 Use them to test training effectiveness for your key race/distance.